-where k and l are the zonal and meridional wavenumbers3 respectively, β is the meridional gradient of the Coriolis parameter, and u is the background zonal wind.
-We can estimate the planetary wavenumbers directly from Figs. 4(a) and 5: k = 6 and l = 0.
-Compositing the zonal wind in the same way as was done for meridional wind anomalies in Fig. 4(a) suggests a (highly variable) speed of 20-40 m s-1 with an average of around 29 m s^{-1} , however, using this value of u overestimates c_p and c_g each by about 7 m s-1.
-If, instead, we set u = 22 m s-1, we recover theoretical values of c_p and c_g that match observations to within a few percent.
-It seems likely therefore, that this is not a purely barotropic mechanism.
-Presence of baroclinicity can be confirmed on looking at the vertical-meridional cross-section of a dynamic field.
-This is shown for geopotential anomaly for the hundred relative winter EPEs used for Fig. 4 in Fig. 6, which has a marked poleward tilt through the 68°E maximum indicated in Fig. 4(b).
+where k and l are the zonal and meridional wavenumbers, respectively; $\beta$ is the meridional gradient of the Coriolis parameter; and u is the background zonal wind.
+We can estimate the planetary wavenumbers directly from Figs. 4a and 5: k = 6 and l = 0.
+Compositing the zonal wind in the same way as was done for meridional wind anomalies in Fig. 4a suggests a (highly variable) speed of 20-40 m s-1 with an average of around 29 m s-1; however, using this value of u overestimates both $c_p$ and $c_g$ by about $7 \text{ m s}^{-1}$ .
+If, instead, we set $u = 22 \text{ m s}^{-1}$ , we recover theoretical values of $c_p$ and $c_g$ that match observations to within a few percent.
+It seems likely, therefore, that this is not a purely barotropic mechanism.
+The presence of baroclinicity can be confirmed by looking at the vertical-meridional cross section of a dynamic field.
+This is shown for the geopotential anomaly for the 100 relative winter EPEs used for Fig. 4 in Fig. 6, which has a marked poleward tilt through the 68°E maximum indicated in Fig. 4b.
 One final point of note on the discussion of Fig. 5 is that there is some evidence of the wave reinforcing itself on a full rotation, as it constructively interacts with earlier remnants.
-This so-called quasiresonant amplification has been shown to be a possible progenitor of weather extremes (Petoukhov et al., 2013; Coumou et al., 2014).
+This so-called quasi-resonant amplification has been shown to be a possible progenitor of weather extremes (Petoukhov et al. 2013; Coumou et al. 2014).